petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 If you selected Single Element as your Retrieve Type,

 1. Select the *Path Parameter Property*.
-This is the object field that is mapped to the provided Parameter in the endpoint's Path.
+This is the object field that is mapped to the provided parameter in the endpoint's path.
 It can be a system or custom field (e.g. `id` and `externalReferenceCode` are system fields and `employeeId` is a custom field.).

 1. (Optional) Add a *Path Parameter Description*.